Categorical Tori: The example of the circle

 The entry $\exp(-my)$ is the transition function of the bundle $\LE$ for the cover $\RR^2\to\RR^2/\ZZ^2$.
-This convention, that the transition functions in \v Cech cohomology are taken to be the inverse multipliers, comes from algebraic geometry: with the identifications $\RR^2\cong \CC$ and $\ZZ^2\cong \langle 1,\tau\rangle$, the line bundle $\LE$ is the topological line bundle underlying any degree $-1$ line bundle on the elliptic curve $\CC/\langle1,\tau\rangle$.
-Note also that this argument equips $\LE$ with a connection, namely th one with 1-form
+This convention, that the transition functions in \v{C}ech cohomology are taken to be the inverse multipliers, comes from algebraic geometry: with the identif\/ications $\RR^2\cong \CC$ and $\ZZ^2\cong \langle 1,\tau\rangle$, the line bundle $\LE$ is the topological line bundle underlying any degree $-1$ line bundle on the elliptic curve $\CC/\langle1,\tau\rangle$.
+Note also that this argument equips $\LE$ with a~connection, namely the one with 1-form

 on ${\RR\times\RR}$ and with curvature